voigt/voigt.github.io/content/about.md

 I’m passionate about building, enabling & scaling high-performance teams & organizations, and the technologies that enable them.

-I’m Based in Hannover, Germany and live there with two beautiful daughters and the greatest woman I could find. 👨‍👩‍👧‍👧
+I’m Based in Hannover, Germany where I reside with my two wonderful daughters and the most amazing woman I have had the fortune of finding. 👨‍👩‍👧‍👧

 ## 👨🏼‍💻 I code.

-- I write code in various languages, but mostly in Go.
+- My expertise lies in coding across multiple languages, with a primary focus on Go.

 ## 🏃 I run.

 - I started running in 2022 with the goal of running a half-marathon.
 Unfortunately, illness and injuries intervened and prevented progress.
 Unfortunately, illness and injuries intervened and prevented progress.
 Therefore, I have so far only [unofficially run a half-marathon](https://www.strava.com/activities/8079748572/overview).
 But it will come fore sure.
 In the mean time you can follow my progress on [Strava](https://www.strava.com/athletes/11472957).

+- I embarked on my running journey in 2022 with the goal of completing a half-marathon.
+Unfortunately, my progress was hindered by illness and injuries.
+Consequently, I have only completed a [half-marathon unofficially so far](https://www.strava.com/activities/8079748572/overview).
+However, I remain determined to achieve my goal, and in the meantime, you can track my progress on [Strava](https://www.strava.com/athletes/11472957).

 ## 📖 I read.

+- I have a deep passion for reading and have been immersed in technical books for many years.
+This habit started during my university days as a means to acquire free books, and I have continued it throughout my professional life.
 - My all-time favourite things on the internet can be found [here](/links).
 If you read them and like them, tweet me and tell me!
 I'd love to chat about them with you.

-- I've been reading technical books for quite for many years.
-I started doing it during university as a way to get free books, and have carried it on in to my professional life.

 ## 🌐 I Internet.